Romeo & Juliet (2013 film): Plot

 The Friar sends Romeo to Juliet and they consummate their marriage, but Romeo has to leave in haste the next morning.
-Juliet is shocked when her father brings news that he has arranged her marriage with Count Paris.
+Juliet is told by her father that she will marry Count Paris to raise her family's prestige.
 When she protests, he says that he will disown her if she does not obey.
 She seeks Friar Laurence's help, threatening to kill herself if he does not have a solution.
 The Friar gives her a potion that will put her into a death-like sleep until Romeo can come and rescue her.
 They can then run away together to Mantua.
 The Friar writes a letter to Romeo, informing him of the plan.

 Juliet drinks the potion that night.
 Her parents find her the next morning, apparently dead and her funeral is arranged.
 Learning of her death, Benvolio hastens to tell Romeo.

 Meanwhile, the Friar's letter has not reached Romeo, so Romeo believes Benvolio's news.
 Romeo buys poison and goes to Juliet's resting place, intending to take his own life.
-Paris tries to stop him but is killed in a sword fight.
+Paris, having come to mourn Juliet, confronts Romeo and is killed.
 Romeo kisses Juliet one last time, then drinks the poison, unaware that Juliet has awakened.
-Juliet is overjoyed to see him and they kiss but Romeo suddenly collapses and dies in her arms.
+Juliet is overjoyed to see him, and they kiss but Romeo suddenly collapses and dies in her arms.
 The Friar arrives to find a heartbroken Juliet weeping over Romeo's dead body.
 He hears some guards coming and leaves to hold them off, trying to persuade Juliet to come with him, without success.
 When Juliet hears the approaching watchmen, she finds Romeo's dagger and stabs herself in the heart.
 The Friar returns to find both of them dead.